markspindler/testproject/README.md

 # Test project
-This is a test project to learn GitHub
+This is my first test project to learn GitHub